Where I Started

 Why spend so much time talking about the developer?
 Easy.
 When I think about the Code Snippets plugin, I think about a plugin and don’t have that “personal” connection with those behind it.
 It’s just different with WPCodeBox, and to see for yourself, feel free to join the WPCodeBox Facebook Group.

 Code Snippets – Deal Breaker #1: Poor Communication

 I had a meeting with a member of the Code Snippets plugin long ago regarding their “Pro” version that was supposedly in the works.
-They collected my information, collected my use cases, said they would be in touch, and I’ve heard nothing.
+They collected my information, collected my use cases, said they would be in touch, and I never heard back.

-To me, this is a bad look, especially when you consider that the team member I met with is currently publishing posts in a very well-known WordPress community at a rapid pace.
+To me, this is a bad look, especially considering that the team member I met with is active (i.e., active within well-known WordPress communities.
 In other words…he is around.

 Code Snippets – Deal Breaker #2: No Premium Offering

 At the time of this writing, the team behind the Code Snippets plugin has been working on a “Pro” version for a very long time, and long enough that it throws up several red flags for me, especially when WPCodeBox has already done it.

 Is the team not committed?
 Are they spread too thin?
 Do they look at solutions like WPCodeBox and think it’s too late to the game at this point?